quexiang/OpenMindat/README.md

 # OpenMindat
 R package for OpenMindat

-`OpenMindat` is a package for downloading, processing data from [mindat.org Database](https://www.mindat.org/).
+`OpenMindat` is a package for retrieving and processing data from [mindat.org Database](https://www.mindat.org/) through its open data API.

 ### Quick start